mocamircea/sygon-token/README.md

     For any address that is registered as splitter, this mechanism allows that any amount received as a transfer to it, is automatically "forwarded" to other addresses, according to a predefined split schema.<br/><br/>

   <b>Splitters</b><br/>
   A splitter associates an address with a split schema, which defines a set of transfer destinations with associated weights.
-This mechanism allows at least two contributors to receive rewards for their contributions.<br/><br/>
+This mechanism allows at least two contributors to receive rewards for their contributions.

+  Splitters are designed for automatically sharing the monetization of products among their contributors.

+  Any amount of tokens sent to a splitter is automatically distributed among the destinations defined in the split schema.

   The contributor that creates the splitter is called <i>Primary</i> and the second one is called <i>Secondary</i> contributor.
 The secondary contributor can furhter configure the splitter by managing other 5 contributors at choice. <br/><br/>

   <img src="SYGON-token-split-transfer-splitter.png"/> <br/>

-  Splitters are designed for automatically sharing the monetization of products among their contributors. <br/><br/>

-  Any amount of tokens sent to a splitter is automatically distributed among the destinations defined in the split schema.<br/></br>
   Split schema <br/>
   <table>
   <tr><td><b>Entry type</b></td><td>Primary</td><td>Secondary</td><td>Managed1</td><td>Managed2</td><td>Managed3</td><td>Managed4</td><td>Managed5</td></tr>